Weekend With Your Novel: Speakers

 Instructors and critique workshop leaders

-Christine Desmet (MA, UW-Madison) is an award-winning novelist and short story writer, screenwriter, and writing teacher at UW-Madison, where she specializes in one-on-one coaching of writers.
-In 2012, Christine sold a three-book cozy mystery series (First-Degree Fudge, debuting this fall) to Penguin Random House and editor Danielle Perez (agent John Talbot).
+Christine Desmet (MA, UW-Madison) is a novelist and short story writer, screenwriter, and writing teacher at UW-Madison where she specializes in one-on-one coaching of writers.
+Christine’s latest projects include a best-selling, 3-book cozy mystery series for Penguin Random House called the Fudge Shop Mystery Series, set in Door County, Wisconsin.
 Christine’s previous novel, a romantic suspense, Spirit Lake, was an award-winning, best-selling novel for publisher Hard Shell Word Factory/Mundania Press.
-Also a short fiction writer, her humorous romantic mystery series set in Wisconsin appears in two volumes: Mischief in Moonstone, and Men of Moonstone.
+Also a short fiction writer, her humorous romantic mystery series set in Wisconsin appeared in 2 volumes: Mischief in Moonstone, and Men of Moonstone.
 Christine is a past winner of the Slamdance Film Festival and optioned that screenplay to New Line Cinema.
 She’s a member of Writers Guild of America, East; Wisconsin Screenwriters Forum; Romance Writers of America; Sisters in Crime; Mystery Writers of America; and Jewels of the Quill.
-Her stage play, Climax!, about a struggling writer, was a top-ten finalist in a Wisconsin Wrights New Play Contest.
+Her stage play, “Climax!,” about a struggling writer, was a top-10 finalist in a Wisconsin Wrights New Play Contest.
+In 2014, Christine received the UW-Madison Robert and Carroll Heideman Award for Excellence in Public Service and Outreach. christinedesmet.com

 Angela Rydell (MFA, Warren Wilson College) has taught creative writing workshops throughout Madison.
 Her work has been published in Alaska Quarterly, Prairie Schooner, Poets & Writers, and other journals, and she won Portland Review’s inaugural Flash Fiction Friday contest.
 She received honorable mention in the New Millennium Writings Awards Flash Fiction Contest, and was a finalist American Short(er) Fiction Prize and Gray Sparrow Flash Fiction Contest.
 She holds an MFA from Warren Wilson College and teaches for the UW-Madison Division of Continuing Studies.
 Her flash fiction can be read in Indiana Review, Gulf Stream, NANO Fiction and other journals, and she was interviewed on radio station WUWM for Lake Effect's Flash Fiction Friday.